International Film Festival of India: First IFFI

 The 1st edition of IFFI was organized by the Films Division, Government of India, with the patronage of the first Prime Minister of India.
 Held in Mumbai from 24 January to 1 February 1952, the Festival was subsequently taken to Madras, Delhi, Calcutta and Trivandrum.
 In all it had about 40 features and 100 short films.
 In Delhi, the IFFI was inaugurated by Prime Minister Pt Jawaharlal Nehru on 21 February 1952.

 The first edition was non-competitive, and had 23 countries including the United States participating with 40 feature films and about a hundred short films.
 The Indian entries for the festival were Awara (Hindi), Pathala Bhairavi (Telugu), Amar Bhoopali (Marathi) and Babla (Bengali).
 This was the first International Film Festival held anywhere in Asia.
 The notable world panorama during the festival were Bicycle Thieves, Miracle in Milan, and Rome, Open City from Italy.
-Yukiwarisoo (Japan), The Dancing Fleese (UK), The River (USA) and The Fall of Berlin (USSR).
+Yukiwarisoo (Japan), The Dancing Fleese (UK), The River (US) and The Fall of Berlin (USSR).